Causes and Treatment Of Ambiguous Genitalia in Indian Children

 2. Physical examination

-Physical examination of ambiguous genitalia in newborns may be carried out in three parts.
+Physical examination of this condition in newborns may be carried out in three parts.
 The doctor may first conduct a general physical examination (GPE), followed by a specific physical examination.

 If the appearance of the child indicates any existing health conditions after these preliminary examinations, a systematic exam comprising of several diagnostic and laboratory tests may be done.